-Read this is you are a business owner or an advisor to business owners.
+Read this if you are a business owner or an advisor to business owners.

-With continued uncertainty in the business environment stemming from the COVID-19 pandemic, now may be a good time to utilize trust, gift, and estate strategies in the transfer of privately held business interests.
+With continued uncertainty in the business environment—driven by shifting economic conditions, market volatility, and evolving tax policy—now may be a good time to utilize trust, gift, and estate strategies in the transfer of privately held business interests.
+Periods of uncertainty can create an opportunity to free up considerable portions of lifetime gift and estate tax exemption amounts through transfers, particularly as uncertainty and increased risk serve to reduce business valuations.

-An element to consider is the ability to transfer non-controlling interests in a business.
+An element to consider is the ability to transfer noncontrolling interests in a business.
 These interests are potentially subject to discounts for lack of control and lack of marketability.
-The discounts may further reduce the overall value transferred through a given strategy, potentially offloading a larger percentage of ownership in a business while retaining large portions of the gift and estate lifetime exemption.
-Part I of this series focused on the discount for lack of control.
-In Part II, let’s focus on the discount for lack of marketability.
+This may further reduce the overall value transferred through a given strategy, potentially offloading a larger percentage of ownership in a business while retaining large portions of the gift and estate lifetime exemption.
+Part one of this series focused on the discount for lack of control.
+For part two, we'll focus on the discount for lack of marketability.

 Discount for lack of marketability

-In the context of a hypothetical willing buyer and willing seller, the buyer may place a greater value on an ownership interest of an investment that is “marketable.”
+In the context of a hypothetical willing buyer and willing seller, the buyer may place a greater value on an ownership interest in an investment that is “marketable.”
 Marketable investments can be bought and sold easily and offer the ability to extract liquidity compared to an interest where transferability and marketability are limited.

-Simply put, buyers would rather own investments they can sell easily, and will pay less for the investment if it lacks this ability.
-Non-controlling interests in private businesses lack marketability—few people are interested in investing in a business where control rests in someone else’s hands.
-Discounts for lack of control commonly reduce the value of the transferred interest by 5% to 15%, discounts for lack of marketability can drop value of the business by 25% to 35%.
+Simply put, buyers would rather own investments they can sell easily and will pay less for the investment if it lacks this ability.
+Noncontrolling interests in private businesses lack marketability—few people are interested in investing in a business where control rests in someone else’s hands.
+Discounts for lack of control commonly reduce the value of the transferred interest by 5% to 15%, while discounts for lack of marketability can drop the value of the business by 25% to 35%.

-Market-based evidence of proxies for discounts for lack of marketability can be found within the following resources, studies, and methods (including, but not limited to):
+Market-based evidence of proxies for discounts for lack of marketability can be found within the following resources, studies, and methods (including but not limited to):

 - Various restricted stock studies